 Starting the third Sunday of August, prices return to near their lowest levels of the year and stay there until mid-September (with the notable exception of Labor Day weekend).
 Costs do get higher from then until early October, but it’s by a nominal amount.
 Technically, these rates are higher than off-season dates in January and February.
 As noted above, that can be further exacerbated by intervening price increases on tickets, food, etc.

+However, it can also be more than offset by discounts that tend to be offered in the fall offseason (as discussed above).
 Prices for October through early December tend to be a veritable roller coaster depending upon whether it’s a holiday week/end or not.
 Columbus Day, Veterans Day, and Thanksgiving all see spikes–some fairly massive.
 Same goes for runDisney race weekends.